panda-saroj/Machine-Learning/README.md

 KNN_Classify.py
-1. Implements a KNN Classifier Function myknnclassify(X, test, k),
+1. Implements a KNN Classifier Function myknnclassify(X, test, k), which predicts the class of the test instance test based on training data in X and the k value
  i.
 X: File containing the data set ii. test: Test Instance iii. k: k value
-2. Uses a two dimensional points dataset for testing.
+2. Uses a two dimensional points dataset points.csv for testing.
 You are free to use your dataset and k value
 3. Modify the following part to run for your test values.

 #Testing with points data